enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/packaging.rst

 This should only be used very rarely, and is not to be considered in packaging.
 This exists mostly for shared JNDI resources such as JDBC connection pools.
 Note that a lib in ext has priority over one provided by the payload (through Maven or lib directory).

-.. note:: JQM actually makes use of this priority to always provide the latest version of the jqm-api and jqm-client-api to payloads.
+.. note:: JQM actually makes use of this priority to always provide the latest version of the jqm-api to payloads.
 The APIs can
 	therefore be referenced as "provided" dependencies if using Maven.

 Creating a JobDef